 We need to ensure that the person we are assessing is the person that is applying for the role of wholetime firefighter; therefore if you do not bring photographic ID to each stage of the process you will be withdrawn from the recruitment process.

-Applicants can apply via the LFRS website.
+Applicants can apply via the LFRS website, when the vacancies are live.

 Yes.
 Our processes may differ from those used within other Fire and Rescue Services and in the interests of fairness, it is vital that all candidates have been assessed in the same way.